SpeedFusion Configuration

 Bandwidth Allocation and Weighting

 Each WAN connection in a bonded tunnel can be assigned a bandwidth weight.
 If your fibre line delivers 80 Mbps and your 4G connection delivers 20 Mbps, setting the weights to 80:20 ensures the algorithm distributes packets in the correct proportion.
 Getting this wrong results in the tunnel buffering packets on the slower link, which increases latency for all traffic.
-We measure actual throughput on each WAN connection before setting weights, and we revisit them after the deployment has been running for a week to account for real-world variation.
+Most people set weights once and forget them.
+That is a mistake.
+Actual throughput on each WAN connection should be measured before setting weights, and revisited after a week to account for real-world variation.

 Tunnel Priorities and Traffic Routing

 Not all traffic should go through the SpeedFusion tunnel.
 DNS lookups, NTP queries and low-priority web browsing can use standard WAN load balancing without the overhead of tunnel encapsulation.
-Business-critical applications like VoIP, video conferencing, remote desktop and cloud ERP traffic should be routed through the bonded tunnel for maximum resilience.
-We configure outbound policies and traffic rules that direct each type of traffic to the appropriate path, keeping tunnel overhead low while protecting the traffic that matters.
+Save the bonded tunnel for what actually matters: VoIP, video conferencing, remote desktop, cloud ERP.
+Outbound policies and traffic rules direct each type of traffic to the appropriate path, keeping tunnel overhead low while protecting the traffic that counts.

 Health Check Intervals

 The WAN health check determines how quickly the tunnel detects a degraded or failed link.
-We configure health checks using ICMP, HTTP and DNS probes in combination, because relying on a single method can produce false positives.
-The check interval is typically one second for cellular deployments and two seconds for fixed-line connections.
-We also configure the failure threshold, which is the number of consecutive failed checks before a link is removed from the tunnel.
+Never rely on a single probe method; ICMP, HTTP and DNS probes in combination eliminate false positives.
+Check interval is typically one second for cellular deployments, two seconds for fixed-line connections.
+The failure threshold (how many consecutive failed checks before a link is removed from the tunnel) matters just as much.
 Too low and a momentary blip causes unnecessary churn.
-Too high and a genuinely failed link remains in the tunnel, dragging down performance.
+Too high and a genuinely failed link stays in the tunnel, dragging down performance.

 Encryption and Overhead